 In this post, we take a look at the health care sector in Nigeria.

-The healthcare sector in the country is primarily made up of systems and companies specialized in the production and delivery of products and services that improve the well-being of the nation.
+The healthcare sector in the country is primarily made up of systems and companies specialized in the production and delivery of products and services that improve the well-being of the nation from pills and medication to hearing aids devices.

 The Healthcare Sector in Nigeria: A General Overview